NHL Injury Report for Bettors

 Out

-The Panthers said on Monday (Jan.
-5) that Gadjovich is not expected to return until after the Olympic break, per Jameson Olive of the team's official site.
+The Panthers said on Tuesday (Mar.
+31) that Gadjovich is not expected to suit up again this season, as per Jameson Olive of the team's official site.

 Player HeadShot